|

 that the upstream riparian nations anticipate will sequester their own

+ambitions for agriculture and hydro-electrical projects.
 In the past, the prohibition of Nile Basin countries other than Egypt

 to undertake large- scale irrigation and hydroelectric schemes went almost